direct2sunny/Assignment-3/README.md

 **Objective**

-This assignment aims to design and implement a Vehicle Rental Management System using object-oriented principles.
-You will practice inheritance, abstraction, and encapsulation while developing classes representing vehicles and a rental agency.
+The objective of designing and implementing a Vehicle Rental Management System with an object-oriented approach serves multiple educational and practical purposes.
+By working on this project, you will gain hands-on experience with key object-oriented programming (OOP) principles such as inheritance, abstraction, and encapsulation, which are fundamental to developing well-structured, reusable, and scalable software.